boelukas/jet-core-extraction/README.md

 ./jet_cmd /home/usr/Desktop/Data /home/usr/Desktop/JetDir -nCorrectorSteps 10 -nPredictorSteps 2 -pMax 1000
 ```

 Under *demo_data* are ERA5 example data for one time step.
 If no arguments are given, the demo data will be used.
+Adjust jet_cmd.cpp lines 128-135 if the demo data is not found on your system.

 **Input**